rosen777/bookee-challenge/README.md

 ```
 react-native run-ios
 ```
-4) If on both Mac or PC, follow the steps on this linke (https://facebook.github.io/react-native/docs/getting-started/) to install Java SE Development Kit (JDK), Android Studio, Android SDK. <br/>
+4) If on both Mac or PC, follow the steps on this link (https://facebook.github.io/react-native/docs/getting-started/) to install Java SE Development Kit (JDK), Android Studio, Android SDK. <br/>

-Folling this, run react-native run-android to view in an Android simulator.
+Following this, run react-native run-android to view in an Android simulator.
 ```
 react-native run-android
 ```